Advertisement

 Chefs in white uniforms plate small desserts along a long row of plates in a kitchen; Rolling Stone logo visible in foreground.

-Chef Josh Boutwood and the helm team plating a main dish of duck and raisins.
+Chef Josh Boutwood and the Helm team plating a main dish of duck and raisins.
 Photo by Enzo Santos

 rolling stone philippines social club smoked hamachi with coconut water josh boutwood